armory/docs/content/en/contribute/github-changes.md

 ---
 title: Make a Change Using the GitHub Web UI
 weight: 3
+description: >
+   Use the GitHub web UI to edit a single page and create a pull request.

 ---

 ## Open a pull request (PR) on GitHub